kutt27/osint/Introduction/Basics/what is osint.md

 OSINT (Open-Source Intelligence) is the process of collecting information from publicly available sources, such as the internet, social media, and government records.
 The information collected through OSINT is **passive**, meaning that it is not gathered through direct interaction with the target.
 For example, an OSINT analyst might collect information about a company by reading its website, following its employees on social media, and reviewing its financial filings.
 The analyst would not directly contact the company or its employees to gather this information.

-==It is also noted that the collected information should not be used to access the credentials of a person in the database to log in or access anything.
-This process of accessing is known as active reconnaissance and is typically performed by ethical hackers.==
+It is also noted that the collected information should not be used to access the credentials of a person in the database to log in or access anything.
+This process of access is known as _active reconnaissance_ and is typically performed by ethical hackers.

 There are a few reasons why OSINT is considered passive. **First**, it is often more ethical than other forms of intelligence gathering, such as human intelligence (HUMINT) or signals intelligence (SIGINT).
 HUMINT involves gathering information through direct interaction with people, such as through interviews or surveillance.
 SIGINT involves gathering information through electronic means, such as through wiretapping or satellite imagery.
 These methods can be intrusive and violate people's privacy.
 OSINT, on the other hand, does not involve any direct interaction with people or electronic devices.
 As a result, it is generally considered to be more ethical.